desserts mediterranean

 Instructions

 2. Halve the pears or apples and remove the cores.
-If using stone fruit (peaches, plums), halve and remove pits.
-Place cut-side up in a baking dish.
+If using stone fruit, halve it and remove the pits.
+Place the fruit cut-side up in a baking dish.

-3. In a small bowl, mix 2 tablespoons honey with olive oil, cinnamon, and vanilla (if using).
-Drizzle this mixture over the fruit, coating the cut surfaces.
+3. Mix 2 tablespoons of honey with the olive oil, cinnamon, and vanilla if using.
+Spoon it over the cut sides of the fruit.

-Tip: The fruit is ready when a knife slides in with no resistance and the edges have started to caramelize.
+Tip: The fruit is ready when a knife slides in without resistance.
+Ripe fruit cooks faster.

-5. While fruit bakes, lightly toast the nuts in a dry pan over medium heat until fragrant, about 3 minutes.
+5. Toast the nuts in a dry pan over medium heat for about 3 minutes, then roughly chop them.

 Storage & Meal Prep

 Baked fruit keeps in the refrigerator for up to 4 days.
-Reheat gently and add the yogurt, honey, and nuts just before serving so the textures stay fresh.
+Reheat gently and add the yogurt, honey, and nuts just before serving.

 FAQ